 A refreshing dip in your local public pool might not be so appealing now that the U.S. Centers for Disease Control (CDC) report that more than half of public pools contain a detectible amount of human fecal matter.

-Researchers with the CDC collected samples from indoor and outdoor public pools in the Atlanta, Ga., region during last summer’s busy swimming season and tested them for bacteria.
+Researchers with the from indoor and outdoor public pools in the Atlanta, Ga., region during last summer’s busy swimming season and tested them for bacteria.
 They discovered a high percentage of bacteria found in the human digestive system, suggesting that the pool water was contaminated with human feces.

 CDC scientists found that 58 percent of the water samples tested positive for E. coli, bacteria that lives in the human gut and makes headlines during food poisoning outbreaks.